hhtronik/qok-i-learn-soldering-smd/README.md

 ```

 ...which is basically the most simple flash light circuit you can think of.
-Press the switch and current flows from the battery through the LED and resistor.
+Press the switch and current flows from the battery through the resistor and the LED, lighting it up!

 What equipement do I need?
 --------------------------